malloydata/malloydata.github.io/docs/_src/user_guides/basic.md

 Let's break down each part of this query.
 - `query:` is the opening statement that indicates we're starting to write a query
-- ` table('malloy-data.faa.airports')` defines the Source for the query.
-The `table()` function creates a Source from a table or view in the database.
-A Source is similar to a table or view in SQL, but Malloy Sources can include additional information that we'll cover later on.
+- `table('malloy-data.faa.airports')` defines the source for the query.
+The `table()` function creates a source from a table or view in the database.
+A source is similar to a table or view in SQL, but Malloy sources can include additional information that we'll cover later on.
 - The `->` operator begins the query.
-All queries take the form `Source -> { ... }`, with the query logic specified inside of the curly braces.
+All queries take the form `source -> { ... }`, with the query logic specified inside of the curly braces.
 - `project: ` is equivalent to `SELECT` in SQL.
 In this clause, we select the `id`, `code`, and `city` columns from the table.
 The `project` operator takes its name from the [projection](https://en.wikipedia.org/wiki/Projection_(relational_algebra)) operation in Relational Algebra.
 - `limit: 10` limits the resultset of the query to the first 10 items